Blogging is the most simple and easy-to-understand job out there, but learning how to start one can be the real challenge.

-Consistency is key and if you aren’t consistent, you can forget about getting ranked in the search engines.
+Consistency is key, and if you aren’t consistent, you can forget about getting ranked in the search engines.

 Don’t do 10 posts in a row and then go two weeks without creating any new content.

-That is the perfect way to not make money, so keep that in mind when you think about consistency and your blog.
+That is the perfect way not to make money, so keep that in mind when you think about consistency and your blog.

 Besides that, you should not have any problems starting a blog that makes money if you follow the simple steps in this guide.

-But before that, I want to show you a more simplified way to do things for those of you who need that extra help with this whole blogging thing.
+But before that, I want to show you a more simplified way to do things for those of you who need extra help with this whole blogging thing.

 The Simple Way to Start a Blog

-Sometimes the above mentioned can be complicated for some and that is why there is always a simpler way to do things.
+Sometimes the above-mentioned can be complicated for some, and that is why there is always a simpler way to do things.

 This simple method is not only easier but it is highly recommended if you are new to the world of making money online.